Hover over the buttons to see the contents of each page.

 This effect can only occur once every 5s.

-Overall, the direct value of this Constellation is dependent on how much Lisa necessitates having max Conductive stacks at any given moment.
-If she is Charge Attacking frequently or being used primarily for her Burst, C6 does lose value as either her Conductive stacks are already being passively accumulated or not used at all.
+Lisa's C6 makes her automatically apply the maximum amount of Conductive stacks to nearby entities upon swapping in.
+Overall, the value of her C6 depends on how much she necessitates having max Conductive stacks at any given moment.
+For instance, if she uses her Charge Attacks frequently or only her Elemental Burst in a rotation, then her C6 loses value as her Conductive stacks are either already being passively accumulated or not utilized.

-However, it should also be mentioned that merely having C6 does not mean that it has to accumulate 3 free Conductive stacks to be of value, gaining two or even a singular Conductive stack when an enemy would otherwise not still remains to be relevant.
+Be aware that merely having C6 does not mean it always has to accumulate three free Conductive stacks to be of value.
+Simply gaining two, or even a singular, Conductive stack when an enemy would otherwise not is still a benefit.
 It is more applicable to think of her C6 as another tertiary source of Conductive stacks rather than to forgo and replace former ways completely—Lisa’s C6 opens another option and is not a reliance but a privilege.
-Therefore, rotations will often not change when having her C6; it does, however, require more cognition.
+Therefore, rotations will often not change when having her C6; however, it does require more cognition.

-Now, having taken all of the information given about Lisa’s Constellations into account, there does arise a valid string of questions to be asked:
+Having taken all of the information given about Lisa’s Constellations into account, there arises a valid string of thoughts:

-By itself, the question is flawed as anyone can play any character if there is an appeal towards the character themselves, regardless of Constellations.
-That said, as denoted prior, the Constellation with the most notable changes is mainly in Lisa’s C4, with her C6 and C2 being arguable as well.
+By itself, the question is flawed as anyone can play any character if there is an appeal towards them, regardless of Constellations.
+That said, the Constellation with the most notable changes is mainly in Lisa’s C4, with her C6 and C2 arguable.
 However, none of these are inherently necessary.

 If the aim of reading this guide is to discern if C[X] Lisa can be a starting point to use Lisa, then, objectively, these scenarios can be when she is C0, C2, C4, or C6.